shakg/visual-alias/README.md

 # Visual Alias
 Visual alias is an application that enables users to easily navigate around common tasks.
 Key features;
- - see their aliases visually based on their .rc (.bashrc, .zshrc etc.) files and run them from UI.
  - define text based shortcuts.
  - define url shortcuts
     - define group of url shortcuts to open workspace with multiple tabs.